prithugoswami/personal-website/content/posts/debugging-dwm.md

 ---

-I use [dwm](https://dwm.suckless.org) as my window manager and I always wanted to hack on it since I started using it.
+I use [dwm](https://dwm.suckless.org) as my window manager and I always wanted to hack on it ever since I started using it and I have taken my first step towards that by debugging it and understanding the codebase a little.
 This post is just going to be a lot of snippets from dwm source code with my explanation on it as I understand it myself and sharing what I learnt while debugging dwm along the way.
 I wanted to fix an annoying issue I was facing with dwm and through this post I want to document the process of how I fixed it.
 It's also a reason for me to practice writing.

 The annoying issue that I was facing with my dwm setup was related to a scratchpad patch.
 I use a scratchpad terminal using the [scratchpad patch](https://dwm.suckless.org/patches/scratchpad/) which gives me an extra tag called the scratchpad tag where I can have a floating terminal window wherever I want.